jonarmstrong-github/CF-CODE102-READING-NOTES/CODE102-DAY03-CLASS05-READING-NOTES.md

 HSL color values are specified with: hsl(hue, saturation, lightness).
 Hue is a degree on the color wheel from 0 to 360.
 0 is red, 120 is green, 240 is blue.
 Saturation is a percentage value; 0% means a shade of gray and 100% is the full color.
 Lightness is also a percentage; 0% is black, 100% is white.
 ___

+UX - User experience

+UA - User agent or for HTML, CSS, and JS the browser.

 ## LINKS